 Slightly unusual is that you have the option of leaving the room to get a drink or use the loo if you want to, and then you can just head back in.
 Whilst we didn’t take advantage of this, I quite like being given the option, especially as it’s a longer game than usually.
 There’s nothing worse than feeling uncomfortable during a game, so having the option to pop out if you need to, can be quite comforting.
 Also, because it’s self managed, you can do so discretely, and not interrupt the game for other players.
 If you don’t like the fact that you can do this, you can just decide as a team to ignore the option.

 The rooms at Extremescape don’t seem to have a difficulty rating system in place yet, but I do thank that Pirate Ship included some of the more difficult puzzles we’ve come across, possibly putting it on par with Lockin Escape’s Treasure Hunt room.
 In fact, their room reminded me a lot of our trip to Lockin, in terms of puzzle and set design, yet everything here seems to be on a grander scale.

 We escaped in a respectable 76 minutes, and I have to say that Pirate Ship manages to keep the suspense going all the way until the end.
 Just when you think you’ve escaped, think again!
 You also get a team picture to take home, which is a great souvenir.

 The business has potential to expand, with the second room, Lost Tomb, already underway, and if the first room was just to test the waters, we can’t wait to see what they come up with for the second one!

-Don’t be put off by the remote location of this new escape game company, their Pirate Ship room is well worth the effort, and judging by the reactions of the team, this room is definitely a contender for our best one yet!Thank you for reading!
-GirlGeekUpNorth x
+Don’t be put off by the remote location of this new escape game company, their Pirate Ship room is well worth the effort, and judging by the reactions of the team, this room is definitely a contender for our best one yet!Thanks for reading!

 Like me on Facebook - Follow me on Instagram - Follow me on Twitter